Here you will find answers to frequently asked questions regarding the Massachusetts Department of Revenue's (DOR) Collections process.

-A Lien Waiver Agreement establishes a 12 months or less installment payment plan.
+A Lien Waiver Agreement establishes an installment payment plan of 12 months or less.

-Before a Lien Waiver Agreement will be considered, the taxpayer must file all outstanding returns.
+Before a Lien Waiver Agreement will be considered, you must file all outstanding returns.

-Taxpayers should also know that penalties and interest continue to gain on the balance until the liability is paid in full.
+Penalties and interest continue to accrue on the balance until the liability is paid in full.

 What if I am unable to pay my liability in full?

-Before a Payment Agreement will be considered, the taxpayer must file all outstanding returns.
+Before a Payment Agreement will be considered, you must file all outstanding returns.
 A Payment Agreement extends the statute of limitations for the term of the Payment Agreement.

-Penalties and interest continue to gain on the balance until the liability is paid in full.
-Taxpayers with payment agreements must also:
+Penalties and interest continue to accrue on the balance until the liability is paid in full.
+If you have a Payment Agreement, you must also:

 - File any additional returns and

-Depending on the balance and the term of the Payment Agreement, the taxpayer may also be subject to a lien.
-The taxpayer will also be subject to refund intercepts and offsets.
+Depending on the balance and the term of the Payment Agreement, you may also be subject to a lien.
+You will also be subject to refund intercepts and offsets.

 What if I am unable to make any payments towards my liability?

 If you are unemployed or are receiving certain government benefits, you may qualify for temporary hardship status.
-Call the Hardship Team at 617-887-6400 to tell us about your circumstances and discuss hardship eligibility.
+Call the Department's Collections Bureau at 617-887-6400 to tell us about your circumstances and discuss hardship eligibility.